Intersection theory of polymatroids: Introduction

 \subsection{Acknowledgements}

-We thank June Huh for many invaluable conversations related to polymatroids, including suggesting the statement of Theorem~\ref{thm:HR} and \ref{thm:val}.
+We thank June Huh for many invaluable conversations related to polymatroids, including suggesting the statements of Theorems~\ref{thm:HR} and \ref{thm:val}.
+We thank the referees for many helpful comments.
 The first author is supported by NSF Grant DMS-2001854, and the second author is supported by an NDSEG fellowship.